vuesion/vuesion/docs/guide/run.md

 Docker is available at port: 3001 so a developer can have both docker and local server running at the same time

-Now you know that everything works as expected, to see the `vue-starter` in action, go to [http://localhost:3001](http://localhost:3001).
+Now you know that everything works as expected, to see the `vuesion` in action, go to [http://localhost:3001](http://localhost:3001).